ics491-kkj/ics491-kkj.github.io/index.md

 ### Vaccination Card Image
 ![](images/vacccard.png)
-At the bottom of the vaccine info page, you can see image of the users vaccination card if provided.
+At the bottom of the vaccine info page, you can see an image of the users vaccination card if provided.

 ## The Team
 - Jason Kulka